JamesZheng109/TopDown/README.md

 - x=specified x location entity will go to
 - y=specified y location entity will go to
 - run=flag to run or not
+# Shader.py
 ## color_object()
 Takes an image and colors it in
 - image=image to be colored in
   - Make sure the image is already pass through pygame.image.load() and the object is colored white
 - color=desired color to fill in
+## greyscale
+Recolors image in a greyscale
+- image=pygame image to be colored in
+## blackenimage
+Recolors image entirely black
+- image=pygame image object